High Pressure Linemarking pty ltd

 Please reach us at sales@hplm.au if you cannot find an answer to your question.

-We use a range of paints to ensure surface compatibility.
+We use a range of paints, chosen to ensure surface compatibility.
 Our primary preference is for Chlorinated Rubber paint, however we also regularly use 2-part epoxy, Waterborne paint and thermoplastics.
+Adhesion-promoting sealers and encapsulation coatings are also used where required.

 For new asphalt surfaces, surface preparation is not required.
 However, we highly recommend allowing the asphalt to cure for 30 days prior to painting.